Jabed-Kaium/Ecommerce-Microservice/README.md

 - Create another Client "order-service" in the same way
 - Assign role "realm-admin" from realm-management and "ADMIN" from Realm roles.
 - Add a new user and assign role "ADMIN"

+#### API Documentation
+After running all services, go to http://localhost:8080/swagger-ui.html to get all API documentation.